-16. Subsequent Events
+18. Subsequent Events

-Management has reviewed subsequent events and transactions that occurred after June 30, 2020 through the date of the independent auditor's report and the date the financial statements were available to be issued, October 28, 2020.
+Management has reviewed subsequent events and transactions that occurred after June 30, 2021 through the date of the independent auditors' report and the date the financial statements were available to be issued, September 30, 2021.
 The financial statements include all events or transactions, including estimates, required to be recognized in accordance with generally accepted accounting principles.
 Management has determined that there are no nonrecognized subsequent events that require additional disclosure.
-However, the COVID-19 coronavirus outbreak has caused business disruption through government mandated and voluntary closings and has contributed to significant volatility in financial markets.
-While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings.
-Therefore, the Museum expects this matter may have an impact on its future operating results.
-Although the related financial impact and duration cannot be reasonably estimated at this time, the strong cash position offers some near term cushion.